-- Soil.
-Soil ESVs for LMW and HMW PAHs were obtained from the USEPA's Ecological Soil Screening Levels (EcoSSLs; USEPA 2007a); the USEPA's EcoSSLs do not provide soil screening levels for individual PAHs.
+- Soil ESVs for LMW and HMW PAHs were obtained from the USEPA's Ecological Soil Screening Levels (EcoSSLs; USEPA 2007a); the USEPA's EcoSSLs do not provide soil screening levels for individual PAHs.
 The USEPA's soil ESVs for both LMW and HMW PAHs were developed based on toxicity studies for a single PAH compound and can be applied for one PAH compound or for a summation of multiple PAHs (USEPA 2007a).
 USEPA guidance (USEPA 2007a) does not specify which PAHs should be included in PAH summations for comparison to the ESV.
-For this report, 38 PAHs are hereafter referred to as the "long list of PAHs." - Sediment.
+For this report, 38 PAHs5 were used in the summations for the initial soil screening (Table 5-3).
+These 38 PAHs are hereafter referred to as the "long list of PAHs." - Sediment.
 Sediment ESVs for PAHs were obtained from the USEPA's Region 4 sediment screening values (USEPA 2001a).
 Several uncertainties are associated with these ESVs as well as the PAH summations, both of which are important to consider in the screening evaluation.
 A brief description is included here and additional information is presented in Appendix I.

 The sediment ESV for LMW PAHs is based on the laboratory practical quantitation limit for PAHs, which is not a risk-based value (USEPA 2001a).
 The sediment ESV for HMW PAHs is based on a threshold effect level using six PAHs in a marine toxicity study (other PAHs may also have been present, but were not analyzed for) and thus has uncertainty with respect to application to freshwater and PAH mixtures that include other PAHs.
-USEPA guidance (USEPA 2001a, 2007a, 2009) does not specify which individual PAHs should be included in the summations for comparison to the ESV; therefore, PAHs were summed in two ways for comparison to ESVs: 1) an initial conservative approach was conducted using the long list of PAHs6 for the summations and 2) a more typical approach summed the Priority Pollutant PAHs plus 1-methlynaphthelene and 2-methlynaphthelene for a total of 18 PAHs (referred to hereafter as "Priority+2 List").
-This list is summarized in Table 5-3.
+USEPA guidance (USEPA 2001a, 2007a, 2009) does not specify which individual PAHs should be included in the summations for comparison to the ESV; therefore, PAHs were summed in two ways for comparison to ESVs: 1) an initial conservative approach was conducted using the long list of PAHs6 for the summations and 2) a more typical approach summed the